Bar Visualization

 When a bar chart is internationalized to a right-to-left (RTL) language, the y-axis values align on the right.
 The chart labels and values all read from right-to-left.

-International version of a horizontal bar chart flipped to a right-to-left language orientation
+Example of an international version of a horizontal bar chart flipped to a right-to-left language orientation

 Accessibility